(345) 949-8600

 • Always have travel documents for yourself and your family in order – it can be critical to saving precious lives:

-• Ensure that you have the correct and valid travel documents such as a passport and visa to enter the US, UK, Jamaica or any other likely destination*;
+• Ensure that you have the correct and valid travel documents such as a passport, COVID-19 vaccination card and visa to enter the US, UK, Jamaica or any other likely destination*;

 • Check the expiration date of your passport and visa(s) – you should have at least six months left before the expiration date;